Danziger/.bashrc/README.md

 - [ ] Alias to quickly resource bashrc.

-- [ ] Be able to swtich beteen more than work/home variations.
+- [ ] Be able to swtich between more than work/home variations.

 Stuff